Macroscopic forcing method: a tool for turbulence modeling and analysis of closures: MFM for Inhomogeneous Flows

 From the definition of macroscopic operator in~(\ref{eq:matrix}), we have that $\left[\overline{c}\right]=\left[\overline{\mathcal{L}}\right]^{-1}\left[\overline{s}\right]$.
 Comparing this with~(\ref{eq:bruteMFM}) we conclude that

 Equation~(\ref{eq:MFMLA}) is a foundational equation in the sense that it represents the macroscopic operator defined directly in terms of the microscopic operator and the definition of average which determines the projection and extension operators.
-Unlike the brute force approach, introduced in Section~\ref{sec:MFM}, this linear-algebra-based approach does not explicitly involve the force field $s$.
+Unlike MFM, this linear-algebra-based approach does not explicitly involve the force field $s$.
 However, computation of $\overline{\mathcal{L}}$ from this approach can be more expensive due to the cost of direct computation of $\left[\mathcal{L}\right]^{-1}$.
-The computational approach introduced in Section~\ref{sec:MFM}, utilizes DNS of the microscopic equations in response to explicit forcing in order to avoid direct computation of $\left[\mathcal{L}\right]^{-1}$.
-Nevertheless, both approaches remain highly expensive.
+MFM is a remedy technique that avoids costly inversion of the microscopic operator by utilizing explicit forcing in order to reveal the macroscopic operator, $\overline{\mathcal{L}}$.
+Nevertheless, brute force MFM is still highly expensive.

-Before remedying the cost issue, we develop more insights about macroscopic operators, by examining inhomogeneous mixing of a passive scalar using the described linear-algebra-based MFM.
+Before remedying the cost issue, we develop more insights about macroscopic operators, by examining inhomogeneous mixing of a passive scalar using the described linear-algebra method based on Equation~(\ref{eq:MFMLA}).
 We consider a 2D domain representing a channel with the left and right walls at $x_1=\pm\pi$ with a Dirichlet condition $c=0$, and the top and bottom walls at $x_2=0,2\pi$ with a no-flux condition $\partial c/\partial x_2=0$.
 The concentration field $c\left(x,y\right)$ is governed by the steady advection diffusion equation

 One may interpret the unequal diffusivities in the two directions to be an outcome of directional nondimensionalization as seen in Section~\ref{sec:simpleexample}, i.e., $\epsilon^2=0.05$.
-For this example, we consider an incompressible flow satisfying the no-penetration conditions on all walls described by (see Figure~\ref{fig:fig7})
+For this example, we consider an incompressible flow satisfying the no-penetration conditions on all walls described by (see Figure~\ref{fig:fig4})